Stalk-eyed fly: Sexual selection experiments

 Researchers collected stalk-eyed flies and observed their behavior under laboratory conditions.
 In the lab, each individual was scored for eye spans, body length, age, and fecundity.
-Pairs of males differing in eye span but matched in body length were conducted to quantify mate choice in the presence and absence of male interactions.
+Observations of pairs of males differing in eye span but matched in body length were conducted to quantify mate choice in the presence and absence of male interactions.
 Test males with the longest or shortest eye-span to body-length ratios were mated with 25 randomly chosen females.
 Wilkinson and Reillo then tested female choice in the presence and absence of male competition and in the presence of males with abnormally long and abnormally short eye spans.

 Males dispersed themselves, while females clustered in certain areas of the cage.
 As observed prior to the study, researchers found that the average number of females per male increased with male eye span in field collected aggregations of stalk-eyed flies.
 Under laboratory conditions, researchers found that female preferences for male characteristics changed as the males sexual characteristics changed.
 After 13 generations of artificial selection, they found that long eye-span male line females (i.e. females whose fathers had long eye spans) preferred long eye spans in both the selected males and in males that were not bred through artificial selection, while short eye-span male line females (i.e. females whose fathers had short eye spans) found short eye spans to be the most attractive, even over males with long eye spans.
 Because researchers kept the females separate from males prior to mate selection, the finding supported the hypothesis that the change in female mate choice was genetically based and not learned.
 Thus, stalk-eyed flies have been able to evolve a sexual trait in males that corresponds directly to traits that affect mating choices made by females.